-Inventories on hand as of March 31, 2010 are related to peramivir manufacturing supplies (vials, stoppers, and seals) that are unused and have an alternative future use should sales of peramivir fail to materialize.
+Inventories on hand as of June 30, 2010 are related to peramivir manufacturing supplies (vials, stoppers, and seals) that are unused and have an alternative future use.

 Furniture and Equipment

 Furniture and equipment are recorded at cost.
 Depreciation is computed using the straight-line method with estimated useful lives of five and seven years.
 Laboratory equipment, office equipment, and software are depreciated over a life of five years.
 Furniture and fixtures are depreciated over a life of seven years.
 Leasehold improvements are amortized over their estimated useful lives or the remaining lease term, whichever is less.